 Spark Your Curiosity

 Everyone can be more curious.
-It just takes the right intention and focus to choose to look at life through a lens of interest rather than limitation.
+It just takes the right intention and focus type to choose to look at life through a lens of interest rather than limitation.

-As you begin a new month, I encourage you to play with these three strategies and notice new ways to get curious in your life.
+As we begin a new month, I encourage you to play with these three strategies and notice new ways to get curious in your life.
 Pick one to try out in the next week and notice the impact it has on your levels of happiness and fulfillment.

-Imagine what would be possible if you approached your next work meeting, family dinner, or social engagement with more curiosity.
+Imagine what would be possible if you approach your next work meeting, family dinner, or social engagement with more curiosity.
 What would be possible then?
 How would it shift the mood of the space and create more openness and opportunity?
 Play with your curiosity and have fun discovering what is possible.

 Be the Revolution,